JalajGoswami/video-ad-metrics/docs/api-specs.md

-    "period": "hour", // range of the analytics "total_clicks_in_range": 40, // click count in the given range (e.g. last hour) "total_playback_time_in_range": 400, // total playback time of this ad in the given range "average_playback_time_in_range": 4, // average playback time of this ad in the given range }
+    "period": "hour", // range of the analytics "total_clicks_in_range": 40, // click count in the given range (e.g. last hour) "total_playback_time_in_range": 400, // total playback time of this ad in the given range "average_playback_time_in_range": 4, // average playback time per click of this ad in the given range }
 }
 ```